How to Reduce VDI Costs

 Infrastructure

 Traditional VDI requires robust server infrastructure to host desktop images and applications.
 Plus, to manage the connections and maintain availability and performance, VDI solutions often require sophisticated load balancers.
 And in persistent VDI environments, the storage costs can be immense.
 These influences, while critical, add to the complexity and cost of VDI.
-An enterprise browser shifts the workload to the last mile within the browser, reducing the need for virtualization infrastructure.
+An enterprise browser shifts the workload to the last mile within the browser on the endpoint, reducing the need for virtualization infrastructure.

 Maintenance and administration